PlexTechIP/plex-mailer/README.md

 Copy the ID from the URL as shown above and paste into the `.env` file.

+For the `SHEET_NAME` field, input the name of the specific *sheet* that you're on, not the name of the entire document.

+For example, if you're using the master spreadsheet, `SHEET_NAME` will be the PM's name, NOT `[MASTER] PlexTech Client Sourcing`.

+### IMPORTANT:

+I recommend making a copy of the master client sourcing spreadsheet and using your copy with this program because if others are writing to the master spreadsheet, it may cause unexpected behavior.

 ## 4. Additional configuration (optional)